AchyuthValeti/SAGA-Reviews/README.md

 # SAGA-Reviews
 **Commands to execute in a Terminal or Command Prompt:**
 1. Navigate to the project Folder and enter
-"npm install"
+"npm install" after that enter
 "ng serve"
-2. Navigate to the APP folder and enter
+2. Take another terminal or command prompt, navigate to the APP folder and enter "node app.js"
-"node app.js"